WebsecLabs/sql-injection-knowledge-base/src/content/oracle/database-credentials.md

 WHERE UPPER(text) LIKE '%PASSWORD%' OR UPPER(text) LIKE '%CREDENTIALS%';

--- Look for encrypted strings that might be credentials SELECT owner, object_name, text FROM all_source
+-- Look for encrypted strings that might be credentials SELECT owner, name, text FROM all_source
 WHERE text LIKE '%DBMS_CRYPTO%' OR text LIKE '%DBMS_OBFUSCATION_TOOLKIT%';
 ```